CFA vs CA: Which is Better for Your Career?

 What is CFA?

-A Chartered Financial Analyst (CFA) designation, offered by the CFA Institute, is meant for professionals in the finance and investment industry.
-The CFA Institute has about 2,00,000 members and charterholders in over 165 countries and provides finance education to investment professionals around the world.
-CFA charterholders build strong expertise in wealth management, portfolio management, asset valuation, investment analysis, and ethics.
+The CFA Institute offers the Chartered Financial Analyst (CFA) designation for finance and investment roles.
+The CFA Institute has about 200,000 members and charterholders in over 165 countries and trains professionals in global markets.
+CFA charterholders develop expertise in wealth management, portfolio management, asset valuation, investment analysis, and ethics.

 chartered financial analyst

-Now, to become a CFA, students must pass all three CFA exams, complete 4000 hours of relevant work experience over a minimum of three years, and become a CFA Institute member.
-A student must provide professional references and pledge to adhere to the institute’s Code of Ethics and Standards of Professional Conduct.
+To earn the charter, candidates must pass all three CFA exams and complete 4000 hours of relevant work experience over at least three years.
+They must also become members of the CFA Institute.
+Students must provide professional references and commit to the institute’s Code of Ethics and Standards of Professional Conduct.

 What is CA?